asuresh81/cnn-interface/README.md

 Python 3 must also be installed in order to utilize any CNN model with the plugin.

 There are a number of Python packages that need to be installed in order to use the CNN model that we provide for users.
-In order to make the setup process simple, we provide a pip_requirements.txt file that can be run using this command
+In order to make the setup process simple, we provide a pip_requirements.txt file that can be run using the following command:

     pip install -r pip_requirements.txt